Sir William Johnson, 1st Baronet: Marriage and family

 In his lifetime, Johnson gained a reputation as a man who had numerous children with several European and Native American women.
 At the time, men were not ostracised for having illegitimate children, as long as they could afford it and supported them.
-One 20th-century scholar estimated that Johnson had perhaps 100 illegitimate children, but the historian Francis Jennings argued that "there is no truth in wild stories that he slept with innumerable Mohawk women."
-In his will, Johnson acknowledged children by Catherine Weisenberg and Molly Brant, German and Mohawk, respectively, with whom he had long-term relationships.
+One 20th-century scholar estimated that Johnson had perhaps 100 illegitimate children, but historian Francis Jennings argued that "there is no truth in wild stories that he slept with innumerable Mohawk women."
+In his will, Johnson acknowledged children by German woman Catherine Weisenberg and Mohawk woman Molly Brant, with whom he had long-term consensual relationships.
 He implicitly acknowledged several other children by unnamed mothers.